L. William Seidman Center Self-Guided Tour

 Two computer labs provide hands-on training in enterprise software.
 A graduate student lounge offers an area for quiet study.
 The second floor also houses the tutoring space for Seidman students who can take advantage of walk-in tutoring services.

-The third floor is home to 100 Seidman faculty members and our Dean's Suite.
+The third floor is home to over 100 Seidman faculty members and our Dean's Suite.
 Placing all faculty members' offices together on the same floor promotes collegiality and cross-disciplinary innovation while encouraging and supporting informal interaction and communication.
 Study spaces throughout the floor provide students with easy access to their faculty, in addition to their office hours.
 As with each of the other floors, this floor includes spectacular views of the city skyline from many angles.

 The fourth floor is designed to support planning and innovation, with the spacious Richard & Helen DeVos Board Room that is the jewel of the Seidman Center.
 The college's 12 advisory boards, including members of the business community, as well as academic departments and committees, find this space conducive to strategic thinking and envisioning the future.
 Floor-to-ceiling windows offer views of the bustling downtown.